Outer Edges: Outer Edges (Remixes)

 On 7 April 2017, a remix album of Outer Edges was released by Vision Recordings.
 The remix album featured 18 remixes from various artists, including remixes from electronic producers Machinedrum, Mat Zo, Bassnectar and Moody Good.
 When announcing the release of the remix album, Noisia stated:When we made the original we went as far as we could within our own confines; exploring and stretching the outer edges.
 With this remix package we asked a lot of different artists to take that material beyond our edges, into their respective domains.
 We are really happy that they managed to take our music into completely different dimensions, with such exciting results!Peter Rubinstein of Your EDM praised the remix album, stating "Mat Zo, Dyro, Camo & Krooked, Tsuruda, Moody Good, Bassnectar and more lent their contributions to the list, culminating in a listening experience that truly pushes the boundaries of the original’s impact and potential".

 Nathan Beer of Nest HQ generally liked Ivy Lab's remix of Tentacles, stating "It’s one of those tunes you just have to skank to.
 Ivy Lab and their signature "never enough atomic weight and experimentation" approach to music work incredibly well on Tentacles".
 Sagar Deshmukh of The Music Essentials praised Camo & Krooked's remix of The Entangled, stating "The duo took one of the most remarkable tunes from the album The Entangled – Camo & Krooked stretched out the space and add their own harrowed textures and tones in the most minimal, mysterious and deepest ways".

-On 16 October 2016, prior to the release of Outer Edges (Remixes), Canadian electronic artist Joel Zimmerman, better known as his stage name deadmau5, was shown to be remixing Noisia's song Collider in a live production session, confirming that it would be an official remix for Noisia in the livestream chat, however the remix did not appear on the remix album.
+On 16 October 2016, prior to the release of Outer Edges (Remixes), Canadian electronic artist deadmau5 was shown to be remixing Noisia's song Collider in a live production session, confirming that it would be an official remix for Noisia in the livestream chat, however the remix did not appear on the remix album.